Days 1-2 UK - In flight

 Day 7 Te Anau - Milford Sound - Queenstown

 We drive along the Eglinton and Hollyford Valleys, the thick bush and alpine aspect providing one of the most rewarding journeys in the country, to Milford Sound, commanded by the spectacular Mitre Peak.
 This majestic area was described by Rudyard Kipling as the ‘eighth wonder of the world’.
 A launch cruise with buffet lunch takes us along the fiord, out to the open sea and back again, where we may catch a glimpse of seals frolicking in their natural habitat.
-An impressive drive, skirting Lake Wakatipu, which means ‘the lake that breathes’, the only land-locked lake in the world with its own tide, brings us to Queenstown and your hotel, the Crowne Plaza (4T) or Heritage Queenstown (4T) or Rees Hotel Queenstown (4T+).
+An impressive drive, skirting Lake Wakatipu, which means ‘the lake that breathes’, the only land-locked lake in the world with its own tide, brings us to Queenstown and the Crowne Plaza (4T), Heritage Queenstown (4T) or Rees Hotel Queenstown (4T+).

 Day 8 Queenstown